 Formative usability testing is all about learning and improving as you go.
 It’s typically done earlier in the design process, when things are still flexible, and adjustments can be made without too much effort or cost.

 Instead of focusing on final results, you’re focused on identifying problems and exploring solutions.
+For a deeper look into various qualitative methods, check out 8 types of qualitative research.
 You might watch users interact with early prototypes, mockups, or even sketches, paying close attention to where they struggle or get confused.
 This approach helps you uncover pain points before they become bigger issues.

 The feedback you gather during formative testing allows you to make iterative improvements.
 Think of it like cooking – tasting as you go to adjust the seasoning, rather than waiting until the dish is fully cooked.
 By spotting usability issues early, you save time, money, and effort in the long run.